AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * The tags created from within a tag selection element in a [!UICONTROL Folder Metadata Schema] form are not saved (NPR-36119).

 * You can use ellipsis as an annotation to review assets.
-When a small ellipses is used, the ellipse overlaps with the number of the annotation in the print version (NPR-36114).
+When a small ellipse is used, the ellipse overlaps with the number of the annotation in the print version (NPR-36114).

 * In Column view, in some cases, [!DNL Experience Manager] does not prompt for duplicate asset conflict when a duplicate asset is uploaded (NPR-36048).